WardCunningham/small-client-wiki/ReadMe.md

 We're happy to have issues or pull-requests.

-- collaborators can be pushed to mater if pair-programming and reviewed before post.
+- collaborators can be pushed to master if pair-programming and reviewed before post.
 - collaborators working solo should push to a branch and pull-request for a review and merge.
 - contributors should fork and pull-request from their own repo.